Search

 2026 AFAC Lessons Management Award

 AFAC, along with member agencies, has recognised the continued need to develop lessons management capability across the fire and emergency services in Australia.
-The AFAC Knowledge, Innovation and Research Utilisation Network develops and advocates approaches that support the development and sharing of good practice in knowledge management, lessons management, innovation and cultural practices that support our business at all levels.
+The AFAC Knowledge Innovation and Research Utilisation Community of Practice develops and advocates approaches that support the development and sharing of good practice in knowledge management, lessons management, innovation, and cultural practices that support our business at all levels.
+Learn more about the awards here.

 Congratulations to our winner and finalists for 2025.